emmercm/www/src/blog/skippable-github-status-checks-aren-t-really-required.md

       - test
     runs-on: ubuntu-latest
     steps:
+      # Every job needs at least one step, so run
+      #   one that doesn't have any side effects
       - run: echo ok
 ```

-That even lets us run ESLint and `npm test` at the same time!
+That even lets us run [ESLint](https://eslint.org/) and `npm test` at the same time!
 Except, if either of the jobs fails, `status-check` will be skipped and GitHub will let us merge our pull request.

 ## The solution

 That `status-check` job from above?
 We can swap it out with a prebuilt GitHub Action and make all of our troubles go away.

 [Sviatoslav Sydorenko](https://github.com/webknjaz) has written a GitHub Action, [alls-green](https://github.com/marketplace/actions/alls-green), that intelligently analyzes the statuses of required jobs.
-The action works by configuring the job to _always_ run, even when dependent jobs have failed.
+The action works by configuring the required job (i.e. `status-check`) to _always_ run, even when dependent jobs have failed.
 This allows `status-check` to never be skipped and to always _explicitly_ succeed or fail.

 Usage looks like this: